Philosophy and the Early Years

-If you believe that children are most curious during the early years and are in the process of constructing meaning from the world around them, then these formative years, when children’s minds are most flexible is the perfect stage to begin channelling this curiosity and wonder in the direction of intelligent enquiry and, as a result, cultivate meaningful learning.
+If we believe that children are at their most curious during the early years when they are in the process of constructing meaning from the world around them, then these formative years, when children’s minds are most flexible surely offer a perfect opportunity to begin channelling this curiosity and wonder in the direction of intelligent enquiry and, as a result, cultivate meaningful learning.

 Philosophy for Children (P4C) promotes children’s natural curiosity by providing a safe, secure space for children to raise questions that they feel are of importance to them and to begin the process of discussing these questions in a respectful community of enquiry in an age appropriate way.

-During discussion, children generate ideas, agree, and disagree with each other, build on the ideas of others, provide reasons for their thinking and in the process come to a deeper understanding of the question under discussion.
-Children will try to answer the chosen question, so engaging in P4C not only facilitates the development of language, logical thinking skills and conceptual understanding but also helps children understand complexity in a simple way.
+During discussion, children generate ideas, agree, and disagree with each other, build on the ideas of others, provide reasons for their thinking and in the process come to a deeper understanding of the question they are considering.
+Children will try to answer the chosen question, so engaging in P4C not only facilitates the development of language, logical thinking skills and conceptual understanding, but also helps children understand complexity in a simple way.

 Developing early thinking skills

 In order for children to participate in dialogic enquiry, they need practice with specific skills such as careful listening, taking a position, respectfully agreeing and disagreeing and knowing how their thinking is the same or different from others.
-Moreover, children need to learn how to work with concepts and develop criteria.
-A simple activity or discussion on “Friendship”, “Real and Not Real” or a sorting activity related to these concepts, allows children to engage with these concepts.
+Children also need to learn how to work with concepts and develop criteria.
+A simple activity or discussion on “Friendship”, “Real and Not Real” or a sorting activity related to these concepts, allows young children to engage with these concepts meaningfully.

-Learning how to listen is essential.
+Learning how to listen is perhaps the most essential skills.
 Children need to know what they are agreeing and disagreeing with and what reasons have already been given to support or challenge the argument.
 One of the problems that people, not just children have, is that as soon as their hand goes up they stop listening and stop thinking about what comes after they put their hand up.
 Therefore, patience and careful listening have to be developed.